Rationale

 To visualize the relationships between these unique haplotypes and

-the samples, we may use the haplotype_tbl
+the samples, we may use the haplotype_tbl function:

 haplotype_tbl(geophagus, clean= TRUE, collapseSubstrings = TRUE, verbose = FALSE)